guillermooo/sublime-undocs/source/reference/color_schemes.rst

    Foreground color for the view.

 ``guide``
-   Color of the guides displayed to mark nesting levels.
+   Color of the guides displayed to indicate nesting levels.

 ``gutter``
    Background color of the gutter.